jennisung/reading-notes/codefellows201:reading-notes/class-1.md

 ### 3. How can you find images to add to a Website?

 Images can be found on [Googe Images](https://images.google.com/).
-Pick an image you'd like, and click to enlarge the image.
+Pick an image you like, and click to enlarge the image.
 Once the image is enlarged right-click on the image and click on "Save Image As".
-Choose a safe location to store the image for later use.
-It is also important to remember that most images that are on the web will have a copyright.
+Choose a location to store the image for later use.
+It is also important to remember that most images on the web will have a copyright.
 To mitigate the possible issue of violating copyright, select the *Tools* button, then click on the *Usage Rights* tab, and select *Creative Commons licenses*.

 ### 4. How do you create a String vs a Number in JavaScript?
 And other variables.